pacosw1/mongodbChallenge/README.md

 # mongodbChallenge

-This project took about two hours to completed
+This project took about two hours to complete

 #Time